SamuliLam/firestore-grafana-pipeline/docs/04_Developer_Instructions.md

 ## 1. Introduction

-This project implements a data ingestion pipeline and a frontend visualization system for IoT sensor data.
-The system ingests both historical and live sensor measurements from Google Cloud Firestore collections into a local TimescaleDB instance.
-Live data is received through a REST API, while historical data can be synchronized on demand.
+This project implements a hybrid cloud data ingestion pipeline and a frontend visualization system for IoT sensor data.
+The system ingests dynamic sensor measurements via a Google Cloud Run service, which processes and routes data to Firestore.
+The Backend API then synchronizes this data into a local TimescaleDB instance for Grafana visualization.

-The TimescaleDB database is configured as a data source in Grafana and is used to visualize common sensor metrics such as temperature, humidity, and air pressure.
-The frontend application embeds prebuilt Grafana dashboards to present these metrics to the user.
-Additional dashboards can be created directly in Grafana by defining new SQL queries on the sensor data.
-This allows developers and advanced users to explore new metrics without modifying the backend or frontend code.

-The system is designed to be extensible, allowing new sensors, metrics, and visualizations to be added with minimal changes to the existing architecture.
+The system utilizes Grafana as its primary visualization engine, embedding dynamic dashboards and Geomaps directly into a React-based frontend.
+The architecture is designed to be highly extensible, supporting any new sensor metrics through a dynamic EAV (Entity-Attribute-Value) database schema and user-defined mapping logic.

 ## 2. Project Documentation Overview